 I really like the Sterilite locking containers (they call them Ultra-Seal), although they don’t fit together as closely as the Lock & Lock containers.
 Not all of their products actually lock on all four sides, however — and those that don’t can leak in rough conditions.
-See Sterilite containers on Amazon US (not available on Amazon CA or UK when I last checked).
+See Sterilite containers on Amazon.

 Lock & Lock — does not have a corporate web site that I can find, but their products on Amazon are listed as BPA-free and many contain statements such as “these are all BPA free” in the product description (see an example).

 All the Lock & Lock products I’ve purchased have been great and I’ve never had one break.
 However, I’ve gotten an few comments (and I do mean a few, maybe two or three) recently from readers who have had a locking tab break off.
 I don’t know how widespread the problem might be — reviews on Amazon are still quite good overall, but again I see a few comments about breakage.
 At this point, I’d still buy Lock & Lock (the last ones I purchased were about 6 months ago).
-See all Lock & Lock food storage containers on Amazon US, Amazon Canada or Amazon UK.
+See Lock & Lock food storage containers on Amazon.

 Rubbermaid –“No currently manufactured products contain BPA” — Rubbermaid website; also contains a link to show what older products do contain BPA, so you can check items you already have.

 Rubbermaid makes all sorts of food storage products.
 I find that their “Lock-It” line works well, with silicone seals and latching locks.
 Their other lines are not bad, but can jostle open with the movement of a boat, even in protected waters.
-See all Rubbermaid Lock-It containers on Amazon US, Amazon Canada (these seem expensive to me and none are sold in sets; probably cheaper in retail stores) or Amazon UK (only one set available as I write this).
+Search Amazon for Rubbermaid Lock-It containers.

 Tupperware — “As of March 2010, items sold by Tupperware US & CA are BPA free.”
 (Tupperware website)